Chris-McGonigle/drone-digest/testing/testing.md

  4. [new-thread.html](/testing/testing-images/new-thread-html.png)

- * Error four regarding form action was amended by using a "/".
+ * Error four regarding form action was caused by a blank string.
+An attempt was made to fix using a "/" but this broke the file routing so was left untouched..
 All other errors were caused by curly variable brackets so can be ignored.

  5. [signup-logon.html](/testing/testing-images/sign-up-html.png)

  * Five errors were caused again due to curly brackets and were ignored.
-Errors 4 and 6 regarding form action were amended by using a "/".
+Errors 4 and 6 regarding form action were caused by a blank string.
+An attempt was made to fix using a "/" but this broke the file routing so was left untouched..
 Errors 8 and 9 were amended by adding an ID attribute to both form controls.
 Test was reran and errors were gone.

  6. [threads.html](/testing/testing-images/threads-html.png)